Master of Education in Universal Design for Learning (UDL) and Inclusive Education

 Course of Study

-Earn this Master of Education degree by completing 10 courses for 30 units of course work.
+Earn this Masters of Education in California by completing 10 courses for 30 units of course work.
 The program consists of five foundation core courses including a capstone seminar, and five specialization courses.
 You can start in any semester and begin with any courses offered.
 The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.
+Earn your Universal Design for Learning degree today.

 Core Courses (15 units)